tibs/fish-and-chips-and-kafka-talk/src/readme.rst

 name in it (for instance, ``tibs-kafka-fish``).

-The extra ``-c`` switches enable the REST API to the service, the ability to create new topics by publishing to them (very useful), use of the schema registry (which we actually don't need in this demo).
+The extra ``-c`` switches enable the REST API to the service, the ability to create new topics by publishing to them (very useful), and use of the schema registry (which we actually don't need in this demo, but it doesn't cost extra and it often useful).

 Again, remember to replace ``KAFKA_FISH_DEMO`` with your actual service name, and ``CLOUD_NAME`` with the cloud name: